Chandan-Shringi/DNA_Steganography/README.md

 This program takes the Encoded_DNA.txt file as input to read the Encrypted DNA sequence.
 The program then decrypt the encrypted DNA sequence to get the secret message and gives the secret message as oputput

-The secret message is also saves in a text file named "Message.txt".
+The secret message is also saved in a text file named "Message.txt".